NYPL/digarch/transfers/iomega-disk-imaging.md

 height="3.5120352143482063in"} -->

-* Using the browse button, select the objects folder in the correct collection directory (e.g.
+* Using the browse button, select the objects folder in the correct acquisition directory (e.g.
-Staging/ingest/diskImages/M1111/M1111-0004/objects).
-Enter the media ID into the Image Filename field.
+Staging/ingest/diskImages/ACQ_1234/ACQ_1234_123456/objects).
+Enter the SPEC Object ID into the Image Filename field.
 Ensure that the image fragment size is set to 0 and the compression field is set to 9.
 Click finish.

 <!-- ![](media/media/image14.png){width="5.094400699912511in"